Eight U.S. states cast ballots on biggest voting day since coronavirus pandemic

-WASHINGTON, June 2 (Reuters) - Eight states and the District of Columbia hold primary elections on Tuesday, the biggest test yet of officials’ readiness to manage a surge of mail ballots and the safety risks of in-person voting during the coronavirus outbreak.
+WASHINGTON (Reuters) - Eight states and the District of Columbia are holding primary elections on Tuesday, the biggest test yet of officials’ readiness to manage a surge of mail ballots and the safety risks of in-person voting during the coronavirus outbreak.

 The largest day of balloting since the pandemic began will serve as a dry run for the Nov.
 3 general election, offering a glimpse of the challenges ahead on a national scale if that vote is conducted under a lingering threat from COVID-19.